 - Niacinamide — supports scalp health and circulation

-Avoid formulas with heavy sulfates (sodium lauryl sulfate in particular) as the primary cleanser — they can strip the very proteins you’re trying to deposit.
-Gentler surfactants like sodium laureth sulfate or cocamidopropyl betaine are better companions to protein-rich formulas.
+Avoid formulas relying heavily on sodium lauryl sulfate as the primary cleanser, since it can strip away the very proteins you’re trying to deposit.
+Gentler surfactants like sodium laureth sulfate or cocamidopropyl betaine pair better with protein-rich formulas — and are more forgiving on scalps already stressed by heat and dust.

-Moisturizing Shampoo for Daily Use — Is That Even Realistic?
+Moisturizing Shampoo for Daily Use — Is That Realistic in Pakistan’s Climate?

 Hair Repair Shampoo: Setting Realistic Expectations

-Let’s be honest about something.
-No shampoo can fully repair chemically damaged hair.
-Once the disulfide bonds in your hair structure break from bleach or relaxers, that damage is permanent until the strand grows out.
+Let’s be honest: no shampoo fully repairs chemically damaged hair.
+Once the internal bonds in your hair break from bleach or chemical relaxers, that damage is permanent until it grows out.

-What a hair repair shampoo can do is:
+What a hair repair shampoo — including a good milk protein shampoo — can actually do:

 - Temporarily fill surface gaps in the cuticle